UPPMAX/programming_formalisms/docs/modularity/modular.md

     - Consider is your class diagram reflecting your code

-???- "Bad Weather identify the design smells"
+???- question "Bad Weather identify the design smells"

     Identify the different design smells of the following diagram use notes to denote the found smells